jon-edward/py_annotation_switch/README.md

 ))
 ```

-The return value of the case is the last item in the statements tuple.
+The return value of the case is what the last item in the statements tuple evaluates to.

 Simplest case (ha):
 ```py